 Sections of the stone foundation and defensive ditch can still be seen today.
 As you know, I’m a die hard history geek.
-I find Roman history fascinating, but having visited the awe inspiring ruins at Pompeii, Herculaneum and Rome I find Scotland’s Roman remains a tad underwhelming in comparison.
-That’s not to say they’re not worth visiting – history’s history after all and even by today’s modern building standards, the Antonine Wall is still a pretty impressive big ditch.
+I find Roman history fascinating, having developed a bit of an obsession after visiting the awe inspiring ruins at Pompeii, Herculaneum and Rome.
+Scotland’s Roman remains aren’t quite as grand, but they’re still worth seeing.
+History’s history after all and even by today’s modern building standards, the Antonine Wall is a pretty impressive big ditch.

 Mini kelpies and spooky canal tunnels

 Parking at the Falkirk Wheel, we couldn’t resist snapping a photo or two of the boy posing with the miniature kelpies sculpture in the car park.
 Despite being a fraction of the size of the originals, they loomed like giants over the Wee White Dug.

 Before heading down to the Visitor Centre, we climbed uphill for a closer look at the aqueduct which carries boats to and from the Falkirk Wheel.
 I loved the big, looping arches above the water.
 I’m quite partial to a bit of symmetry.

 Not far from the aqueduct stands the Rough Castle Tunnel.
 It runs beneath the Antonine Wall and is wonderfully atmospheric.
 Walking along a narrow, dark path with water as black as the grave next to you, it’s hard not to feel spooked.
 As ever, the boy took it all in his stride and was eager to explore.

 The Falkirk Wheel